cnorm35/bridgetown-blog/src/_posts/automating_twilio_webhook_urls.md

 </Tunnels>
 ```

+The rake task takes the parsed XML and grabs the 2nd Tunnel retured.
+Why you
+ask?

+It was most likely the first thing that worked from StackOverflow and I moved
+on.
+The `<PublicURL>` for both tunnels seem to always be the same so it's
+possible either would work.

 If ngrok is not running, we'll get an `Errno::ECONNREFUSED` error so we can
 rescue that error, and print some output in yellow to make it easy to know when
 something went wrong

+#### Grab Ngrok Public Url

 ```ruby
   begin